lordolem/miele-cli/README.md

 # Miele-cli

-A program that uses the Miele Logic API (kind, uses curl idk) to check the progress of the dryers and washers at my student complex.
+Program that uses the Miele Logic API to check the status/progress of dryers and washers at my student housing.
+You need your account token for this program to work.

-The authentication header in the curl command is not included, because I don't know if that is a security risk or not.
-Better safe than sorry.

 ## Example output

 ![Example of output](/assets/miele-example.png)

 ## Usage